seyyah/me/awesome.md

 - Credit Card: https://github.com/jessepollak/card
 - Exam final ortalama/mean not hesapla formül/formul/formula: https://github.com/rubysolo/dentaku
 - How do I encrypt data in my database?: <http://theartandscienceofruby.com/2015/06/29/how-do-i-encrypt-data-in-my-database/>
+- Meteorite enables you to add two-way data binding to your application with minimal effort.
+For a live demo, please see http://getmeteorite.com/ .
+Open up the demo in two different browser windows, make changes in the first browser window and they will instantly appear in the second.
+The source code for the demo application is available at https://github.com/llawlor/meteorite-tasks-example, Depo: https://github.com/llawlor/meteorite, Demo: http://getmeteorite.com/

 # C. Front-end Stuff